eclipse/kuksa.val/kuksa-client/README.md

 ```

-## Building and Running a local version
+## Building and running a local version

 For development purposes it may be necessary to customize the code for the client and run a locally built version.
 First we suggest you create a dedicated [python virtual environment](https://docs.python.org/3/library/venv.html) for kuksa-client: